SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 17 June, 2025 at 23:35:50
+# Last Refreshed - 18 June, 2025 at 23:35:30
 The Latest Activity was a Ride -

-<b>☁️ quick lunchtime chores</b>
+<b>⛅ Nice and cool Morning Ride</b>

-which happened on 17 June, 2025 at 13:42:00
+which happened on 18 June, 2025 at 05:41:12

-Which is 0 years, 0 months, 0 days, 9 hours and 53 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 17 hours and 54 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/14827492517
+You can see it here https://www.strava.com/activities/14835750312

 ## Number of Rides
 How many rides have I done each year?